USS Enterprise (CV-6): Battle of the Philippine Sea

-On 19 June 1944, Enterprise was one of four carriers of Task Group 58.3 under the command of Rear Admiral John W. Reeves' during the largest carrier aircraft battle in history: the Battle of the Philippine Sea.
+On 19 June 1944, Enterprise was one of four carriers of Task Group 58.3 under the command of Rear Admiral John W. Reeves during the largest carrier aircraft battle in history: the Battle of the Philippine Sea.
 For over eight hours, airmen of the United States and Imperial Japanese navies fought in the skies over TF 58 and the Marianas.
 Over the course of two days, a total of six American ships were damaged, and 130 planes and a total of 76 pilots and aircrew were lost.
 In sharp contrast, American carrier aircraft, with a major assist from U.S. submarines, sank three Japanese carriers (Hiyō, Shōkaku, and Taihō), and destroyed 426 carrier aircraft, losses from which Japanese naval aviation would never recover.

 Enterprise participated both in the defense of the fleet and in the subsequent early-evening strike against the Japanese task forces.
-During the chaotic after-dark recovery of the air strike, a fighter and a bomber came aboard simultaneously, but fortunately did not cause an accident.
+During the chaotic after-dark recovery of the air strike, a fighter and a bomber came aboard simultaneously, but did not cause an accident.
 A planned midnight strike against the Japanese fleet by night-flying Enterprise pilots was cancelled because of the recovery and rescue operations required after the dusk attack.
 After the battle, Enterprise and her Task Group continued to provide air support for the invasion of Saipan through 5 July.
 She then sailed for Pearl Harbor and a month of rest and overhaul, during which she was painted in Measure 33/4Ab Dazzle camouflage.
 During this time, Gardner was replaced by Commander Thomas Hamilton on 10 July before he was relieved in his turn by Captain Cato Glover on 29 July.
 Back in action on 24 August, the carrier sailed with TF 38 in that force's aerial assault on the Volcano and Bonin Islands from 31 August – 2 September, and Yap, Ulithi, and the Palaus from 6–8 September.